SixLabors/docs/articles/imagesharp.drawing/migratingfromskiasharp.md

 8. Move text code to [`RichTextOptions`](xref:SixLabors.ImageSharp.Drawing.Processing.RichTextOptions), [`TextBlock`](xref:SixLabors.Fonts.TextBlock), and the Fonts layout APIs when measurement or wrapping matters.

 You do not need to migrate everything at once.
 ImageSharp.Drawing is usually easiest to adopt by moving one rendering workflow at a time: generate the same output image, replace the paint/path/text concepts with the closest Drawing equivalents, then simplify once the new model is in place.

+## Practical Guidance

+- Keep examples behavior-equivalent while migrating; change API shape first, then simplify.
+- Move bitmap processing to core ImageSharp and canvas drawing to ImageSharp.Drawing.
+- Replace mutable paint objects with explicit brushes, pens, and drawing options.
+- Use saved canvas state for transforms, clipping, and scoped graphics options.
+- Verify text output with real fonts and wrapping because SkiaSharp and Fonts use different layout models.